 At Robert F. Kennedy High School, we regularly ask our students, parents, and staff to respond to questions about students' achievement and supports for student learning.
 All surveys are provided in English and Spanish.
-Surveys are administered via personal phone calls, Blackboard Connect text message, and Microsoft Forms.
+Surveys are administered via personal phone calls, Parent Square emails/text messaging, and Microsoft Forms.
 We have found that such an activity provides us with valuable feedback about how we are doing in our quest to provide an exemplary education to our students.
-Parent, student, and teacher surveys are conducted regularly (March, July, October) to gauge instruction, student needs, and academic achievement.
-In March 2021, parents and students were surveyed to determine who would continue on a virtual learning platform or would return to campus during the reopening phases on a hybrid schedule in spring 2021.
-One hundred percent of parents participated in the survey resulting in 37% of students returning to campus on a hybrid schedule. while 63% remained on a virtual platform.
-In July 2021, a survey was conducted to inform parents that students would return for full, in-person instruction for the 2021-22 school year, and to determine the number of students who opted for an alternative educational setting.
-Nearly 100% of our parents participated in the survey with approximately 99% responding that their child would return for in-person instruction.
-Following the July 2021 survey results, the DJUHSD provided independent study teachers at each school site to provide alternative instruction for the remaining 1% of students.
+Parent, student, and teacher surveys are conducted regularly (spring, summer, and fall) to gauge instruction, student needs, and academic achievement.
+Some of our surveys and the implications are below:

+Parent Surveys - September 2022 (642 parents participated in the survey)